-Competitors are required to attend at least four hours worth of the MIT Can Talk workshops, but are encouraged to attend more.
-They address different aspects of speaking, so may help in your preparation for the competition.
+Competitors are required to attend at least one MIT Can Talk workshop, but are encouraged to attend more.
+Some deal with content, others with delivery, but all so may help in your preparation for the competition.
 Make sure you sign in.

 The Clinic is an optional resource available to you should you want to do a no-risk dryrun and receive feedback.
-The Clinic will be staffed by individual(s) who are not involved in any of the judging.
-The Clinic will likely be held from 6-8pm on January 30th in 32-144.
-Come anytime; no appointment necessary.
+The Clinic will be staffed by individual(s) who are not involved in the judging, and will take place on Tuesday Jan 26 in 4-370 from 4-5pm (if no one shows up, staffer will leave after 10 minutes).

-There will be a preliminary round of judging to narrow down the pool of competitors to the Top 15.
-Preliminary rounds will take place on January 31st, in the early evening, 6-9pm in 32-141.
+The purpose of the preliminary round is to narrow down the pool of competitors to the Top 12.
 Judges are recent MIT Alumni and possibly, current graduate students.

-You will be assigned a 30 minute block within the preliminary round period, and you must BE present for the entire half hour block - i.e. as you will speak sometime during your assigned block (random order) and serve as an audience members for the other competitors speaking during the same block.
+Once you qualify for the preliminary round by taking at least one workshop, you will be assigned a 30 minute block within the above time frame, and you must BE present for the entire half hour block - i.e. as you will speak sometime during your assigned block (in some order) and serve as an audience members for the other competitors speaking during the same block.

-The Top 15 will be notified that same evening - i.e. you will know that you are in the Top 15, but not what ranking.
-All competitors in the Top 15 are expected to attend the Final Round, but NOTE THAT only those ending up in the Top 12 will actually be competing in the Final Round.
+The Top 12 will be notified will be notified within 12 hours of the last preliminary round date.
+If you are in the Top 12, you will know that you are in the Top 12, but not what ranking.
+All competitors in the Top 12 are expected to attend the Final Round, but NOTE THAT only those ending up in the Top 10 will actually be competing in the Final Round.

-The Final Round will take place on Friday, Feb 1st from 2-4pm in 34-101.
-Final Round judges include Professors Albert Meyer, Emilio Castilla, Alan Brody, Lawrence Susskind and Matthew Wilson.
+The Final Round will take place on Friday, Jan 29th from 2-4pm in the MIT Museum.
+Final Round judges are usually members of the MIT Faculty and Teaching Staff.

 Since finalists are selected based on the performance of their preliminary round speech, the judges are expecting finalists to use the "same" speech in the final round.
 By "same" speech, we certainly do not mean that the two speeches must be exactly identical word for word - we encourage you to improve the speech between rounds and to speak extemporaneously from an outline (so that for example the words you use, your delivery and even the storyboard may vary).
 However, a finalist that passes the preliminary round with one speech, and then competes with an entirely different speech (as determined by the judges and organizers) may be disqualified.

-The Top 12 competitors will be competing in random order chosen the morning of the competition.
+The Top 10 competitors will be competing in random order chosen the morning of the competition.
+The order will be revealed as the competition unfolds.
 If a competitor is not present when their name is called, they will be disqualified.

-This competition emphasizes delivery more than content - aside from the fact that a competitor's material must be appropriate and speak to the competition theme, the judging criteria is skewed more towards the competitor's ability to successfully deliver the material to the audience.
+While content is important, and the material should be interesting, should speak to the competition theme and should b e audience appropriate, this competition places more of an emphasis on delivery.
+The judging criteria is skewed more towards the competitor's ability to successfully deliver the material to the audience.

-This is an exercise in direct address, not theatrical performance.
+This is an exercise in direct address, and not acting.
+It should not be a theatrical performance.
 In other words, the audience is not a spectator watching a dramatic performance; rather the audience should feel like an active participant because the competitor should directly engage and address the audience.

 As a result, competitors should know their material.
-You can use notes if you like, but be aware that (1) holding notes or a script can interfere with gesturing, (2) referring to them will affect eye contact, and (3) excessive use of notes will certainly adversely affect both the audience's and the judges' experiences.
+This does not mean that the material should be memorized.
+You may use notes if you like, but be aware that (1) holding notes or a script can interfere with gesturing, (2) referring to them will affect eye contact, and (3) excessive use of notes will certainly adversely affect both the audience's and the judges' experiences.
 Note that no one will be checking to see if your material is correctly recited verbatim; so if you happen forget a word or phrase, paraphrase and move on!